conmurphy/hands-on-lab-terraform/README.md

 Terraform can also return and print values after a plan has been applied.
 This is through the use of the output value.
 This feature is useful when you start to use modules within Terraform.

-Open the `variables.tf` file and after the `locals` block paste the following.
+- Open the `variables.tf` file and after the `locals` block paste the following.
+Then save the file.

 ```
 output "application_profile_id" {